AnyLog-co/documentation/10- Edge Data Manager/99- [deprecated] Remote CLI .md

 By default the GUI is reachable at `http://${YOUR_LOCAL_IP}:31800`.

-Configuration that used to live in Remote-CLI's `commands.json` (default command shortcuts shown in the UI) is superseded in the Remote GUI by `feature_config.json` and `plugin_order.json`, described under [Key terminology](#key-terminology) above.
+Configuration that used to live in Remote-CLI's `commands.json` (default command shortcuts shown in the UI) is superseded in the Remote GUI by `feature_config.json` and `plugin_order.json`, described under <a href="#key-terminology" target="_blank">Key terminology</a> above.
 If you still need the old-style editable command list on a running container/pod:

 **On Docker:**
 1. Get the volume path: `docker volume inspect remote-cli` (name may differ under the new deployment — check `docker volume ls`)